BIO-RSG/PhytoFit/USERGUIDE.md

 6. Table of fitted bloom parameters (.csv)

-7. Downloading results from a series of years and polygons (.zip)
+7. Download results from a series of years and polygons (.zip)

-    + Year slider

-    + Polygons
+  Instructions:
+  * Select years using year slider
+  * Select polygons with the radio buttons
-        + Process all polygons
+    * Process all polygons, or
-        + Select polygons to process
+    * Select polygons to process
     Make sure you have at least one polygon selected, also if you have selected "Custom polygon", make sure the polygon is defined.
     Note: if you de-select all polygons, it will still use the polygon that you de-selected last.

-    + "Run time series"
+  * Click "Run time series"
     This will create:
-      + PNG files for the bloom fit for each of the selected years
+    * PNG files for the bloom fit for each of the selected years
-      + CSV files for each year containing the statistics for each day
+    * CSV files for each year containing the statistics for each day
-      + CSV file containing the fit parameters for those years
+    * CSV file containing the fit parameters for those years
-      + TXT file containing the settings for the current run
+    * TXT file containing the settings for the current run
     Files will be zipped to a folder with the following name convention:
-      *satellite_ region_ algorithm_ years_ interval_ (un)loggedChla_ fitmethod_ timecreated.zip*
+    **satellite_ region_ algorithm_ years_ interval_ (un)loggedChla_ fitmethod_ timecreated.zip**

-    + "Download results (.zip)"
+  * "Download results (.zip)"
     This will download the zipped file to your browser's downloads folder.

 <br>